jaimechusid/stock-analysis/README.md

 ![2018 Stock Analysis](2018_Stocks.png)

 ### Recommendation for Steve's Parents
-which stocks to invest in
+which stocks to invest in..

 ## Summary